Call Today: (915) 598-7264

 Once your new implants and the surrounding gum have healed, and your replacement teeth have been fitted, they must be cared for in the same way as normal, natural teeth.
-To keep your teeth and gums healthy, brush twice daily, floss and visit your dentist and hygienist regularly.
+To keep your teeth and gums healthy, brush twice daily, floss, and regularly visit your dentist and hygienist.

 How long do dental implants last?

 You may have heard that dental implants can last for about 25 years or more.
 This is true as long as you take adequate care of them.
 Note that the longevity of your dental implant depends on several factors, which include: